rahilaode/Projects/README.md

 7. Pick the last three years as input for the model to predict the next three years
 8. Deploying on google cloud

+# Installation
+Use pip to install prerequisites on requirements.txt, if you on google colab you can skip the process.

 # Datasets
 Global Commodity Trade Statistics in three decades of global trade flows https://www.kaggle.com/unitednations/global-commodity-trade-statistics
 Size archive : 120.26 MB, Size csv in archive : 1.14 GB

+# Result
+## Baseline Model (Example : Model for